senalbulumulle/foil-ui/README.md

 <p align = "center"> FOIL UI is a CSS-based Framework Library with the most Animations, Transitions, and Luxurious User Interface Alternatives available on the Web.</b>

-<b align = "center"> This branch contains unstable releases of FOIL-UI.
+<p align = "center"> This branch contains unstable releases of FOIL-UI.
 If you want the stable releases of FOIL-UI, please use the main branch</b>

 # Contents